 - Offer Fast Relief

 EMDR therapy is effective — and it’s also fast.
 In just one session, people struggling with addiction can find relief.
 There may be a short period of emotional discomfort, but those feelings quickly leave.
-It’s heartening for anyone battling addiction to feel as though they have made progress.
+It’s heartening for anyone battling an addiction to feel as though they have made progress.
 It gives them the courage and commitment to keep fighting.

 - No Negative Side Effects

-Many people worry about side effects of any treatment for drug and alcohol addiction.
+Many people worry about the side effects of any treatment for drug and alcohol addiction.
 Despite many studies of this form of therapy, there are no negative EMDR therapy side effects shown.
 More people are using EMDR than ever, and both therapists and those being treated agree there are no harmful side effects.

 Cons of EMDR Therapy

 There are very few negative aspects to using EMDR therapy.

 The biggest criticism of EMDR is that it hasn’t been used long enough to draw long-term conclusions about its effectiveness.
 The therapy was pioneered in 1989 by Francine Shapiro.
 While there are at least 20,000 people who have been trained as EMDR therapists, this is still a relatively short history with few practitioners compared to other therapies such as cognitive or behavioral.